mr-kaveh/Assessments/README.md

 }
 ```

-# Operation Assesments
+# Operation assessments

 Desinging of the Operation Problems was so smart,and after doing some research on both problems
-i figured out that both of them can be done by the same set of Tools.this Assesments are pushed into
+i figured out that both of them can be done by the same set of Tools.this assessments are pushed into
 the Operation Derectory.

 ## Ops Problem #1